 The servicer is eligible for a \$500 incentive fee upon completion of a COVID-19 payment deferral.
-See Lender Letter LL-2020-09, Incentive Fees for Retention Workout Options for the new temporary structure for incentive fees for completed repayment plans, payment deferrals/COVID-19 payment deferrals, and Fannie Mae Flex Modifications.
+Also, see Servicing Guide F-2-02, Incentive Fees for Workout Options for additional information.

+Servicing fees for a COVID-19 payment deferral